NPC helps to save flamingo lives!

 Less than 10km from Kimberly’s famous Big Hole, lies the Kamfers Dam.
 It has been one of only 4 vital breeding grounds in Africa for the lesser flamingos and is sadly experiencing a drought which has led to the once 400 hectare dam, dropping far below it’s normal magnitude.

-‘The parents are not able to feed and protect the chicks as they normally would.
-It’s actually a big problem as the water level is dropping everyday,’ says Craig van Rensburg, an administrator of community organisation Saam Staan Kimberley.
-This has left over 1000 defenceless flamingo chicks without hope.
+‘The parents were not able to feed and protect the chicks as they normally would.
+It’s actually a big problem as the water level is dropping every day,’ says Craig van Rensburg, an administrator of community organization Saam Staan Kimberley.
+This left thousands of defenseless flamingo chicks without hope.

-Though nature has always been about survival of the fittest, we cannot stand by as our wildlife weakens due to what we as a human race can prevent – and South Africans countrywide feels the same!
-Compassion and support is streaming in from everywhere – but that won’t keep the very susceptible and vulnerable chicks alive.
+Though nature has always been about survival of the fittest, we could not stand by as our wildlife weakens due to what we as a human race can prevent – and South Africans countrywide felt the same!
+Compassion and support came streaming in from everywhere!

 Nestum Baby Cereal No.1